Partner with 1EdTech to Transform your Digital Ecosystem

 - Does your institution offer cutting edge digital credentials and learning records that support learners in advancing their education and careers?

 - Can you ensure your faculty and learners that all integrations and data transfers are secure and that all tools and apps are free from hidden data collection practices?

-IMS Global Learning Consortium is here with leadership and support for developing a secure, trusted digital ecosystems with seamless interoperability among systems that require no custom integration.
-IMS standards simplify IT and administrative processes, dramatically improve the learner experience with rich and engaging digital resources, and allow deep insights into digital resource usage and learner data.
-Implementing IMS standards promotes innovation with the flexibility required by higher education while ensuring that an ecosystem works today and in the future.
+1EdTech Consortium is here with leadership and support for developing a secure, trusted digital ecosystems with seamless interoperability among systems that require no custom integration.
+1EdTech standards simplify IT and administrative processes, dramatically improve the learner experience with rich and engaging digital resources, and allow deep insights into digital resource usage and learner data.
+Implementing 1EdTech standards promotes innovation with the flexibility required by higher education while ensuring that an ecosystem works today and in the future.

 Now is the Time for Digital Transformation